Francesco601/Francesco601/README.md

 # 👋 Hi, I’m @Francesco601
 -
- ## 👀 I’m interested in data structures and algorithms, operating systenms, Python, C, LISP, Bash scriptting, analysis of algorithms and compulational complexity
+ ## 👀 I’m interested in data structures and algorithms, operating systenms, Python, C, LISP, Bash scriptting, analysis of algorithms and compulational complexity theory.
-theory.

- #🌱 I’m currently learning  Python and relearning some of the stuff I learned in school.
+## 🌱 I’m currently learning  Python and relearning some of the stuff I learned in school.

-# 💞️ I’m looking to collaborate on  anything interesting.
+## 💞️ I’m looking to collaborate on  anything interesting.
-# ...How to reach me ...francosquared8@gmail.com
+## ...You can contact me at ...francosquared8@gmail.com

 <!---
 Francesco601/Francesco601 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.